sky-uk/gdp-hydra-terraform/README.md

 - Disables the cluster from Akamai or Cloudflare to stop new traffic using the cluster
 - Applies any required updates to that cluster
 - Checks the `/healthz` endpoint in the cluster, provided by the [k8s-healthcheck](https://github.com/emrekenci/k8s-healthcheck) project.
-- If that endpoint returns healthy: Reenables the cluster in Akamai or Cloudflare
+- If that endpoint returns healthy: Re-enables the cluster in Akamai or Cloudflare

 There are a number of limitations to the current script, called out in-line with the `[Placeholder]` calls: